If you are taking the time to read this, chances are that someone close to you has recently died. We are sorry for your loss. Grieving is seldom easy.

 As you have read on the first page of this document, it is common to experience shock, denial or disbelief when you learn about a death.
 Sometimes this can last just a few minutes and sometimes it can last for months or years.
 In fact, you may experience intense periods of sadness followed by periods of numbness.
-Keep in mind that others who are also grieving may also be experiencing these shifting emotions.
+Keep in mind that others who are also grieving may be experiencing these shifting emotions too.
 It is natural have periods of denial or of not feeling anything.
-Please give yourself give your friends space to have some time for denial, shock, and disbelief.
+Please give yourself and your friends space to have some time for denial, shock, and disbelief.
 Sometimes it takes a while before disbelief gives way to sadness and the realization of the loss.
 Try to find friends to talk with who seem to be experiencing similar emotions to your own.

 When to seek support for yourself: